luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 void compute_ckks_hardware_id() const;
 ```

-: Compute the hardware id of this ciphertext.
+Usage: Compute the hardware id of this ciphertext.

 <br>